 Backpacking reduces your accommodation costs.
 Staying at a cheaper place is possible nowadays.
 The generally safer state of the world, the level of awareness and willingness of local communities to accept immigrants become a decisive factor.
 The increasing number of entrepreneurs engaged in the provision of lodging places is also a key factor.

 In some of the world’s tourist destinations, it is easy for backpackers to find cheap accommodations.
-Call it a very famous Poppies alley area on the island of Bali, District 1 Ho Chi city in Vietnam, Kuala Lumpur central and Petaling street in Kuala Lumpur, and much more scattered in each destination country.
+Tourists are becoming familiar with the Poppies Alley on Bali Island and District 1 Ho Chi city in Vietnam.
+There are many cheaper but comfortable places to stay overnight.
 Guidance to find cheap dormitory and hostel-class accommodation is also widely available.
-For backpackers who love to enjoy the outdoors, some tourist destinations also provide a dome tent for rent.
+For backpackers who love to enjoy the outdoors, some tourist destinations also provide dome tents for rent.

 Want to eat full, healthy with low price?
-Look for stalls that provide local food menu.
+Look for the stalls that provide local food menu.
 One way to recognize a stall at a low price is to ask the middle-class workers.
 Believe me, this trick works enough.

 Backpacking reduces your transport costs.
 Inexpensive transportation mode has also been widely available.
 Tourists can rent a motorbike, a car, or a bicycle during their trip.
 Another option is using a local public transport, or by buying a certain package of transport for a few days.
 Renting a motorbike, in my opinion, is the best option for backpackers.
 But don’t forget to bring your driving license.
 In addition to low fuel consumption, you can freely stop by at some places along the way you pass.
 This will be hard to do if you buy a package of local transportation costs or use public transport.